-Atorraie Pty Limited (Atorraie) owns the property at 155-167 Aldington Road, Kemps Creek (Lot 33 DP258949), and writes to you regarding the Draft Mamre Road Precinct Structure Plan for State Environmental Planning Policy (Western Sydney Employment Area) 2009.
+We own the property at 169-181 Aldington Road, Kemps Creek (Lot 28 DP255560), and write to you regarding the Draft Mamre Road Precinct Structure Plan for State Environmental Planning Policy (Western Sydney Employment Area) 2009.

-Atorraie's lot is currently within the WSEA but is not zoned under the WSEA.
+Our lot is currently within the WSEA but is not zoned under the WSEA.
 Instead, the lot is zoned RU2 Rural Landscape under the Penrith Local Environmental Plan 2010.
-The Draft Structure Plan will rezone Lot 33 to IN1 General Industrial under the SEPP (refer to Figure 1 below).
-Atorraie supports the rezoning of this site to IN1 General Industrial under the SEPP.
-However, Atorraie does not support using the PMF as the default building level, as this is not in line with what it has observed other nearby landholders negotiate with Penrith City Council during the development application process.
+The Draft Structure Plan will rezone our lot to IN1 General Industrial under the SEPP (refer to Figure 1 below).
+We support the rezoning of this site to IN1 General Industrial under the SEPP.
+However, we do not support using the PMF as the default building level, as this is not in line with what we have observed other nearby landholders negotiate with Penrith City Council during the development application process.

-Atorraie also does not support the broad-scale of the proposed Transport Infrastructure Investigation Area as it encroaches into adjoining lots (refer to Figure 1 below).
+We also do not support the broad-scale of the proposed Transport Infrastructure Investigation Area as it encroaches into adjoining lots (refer to Figure 1 below).
 It is not clear how nearby landholders might be able to use this land once the Structure Plan comes into effect.
-Atorraie submits that Landholders in the Mamre Road Precinct need more certainty around:
+We submit that Landholders in the Mamre Road Precinct need more certainty around: